l3-hpc/visit-for-fvcom/README.md

 The file **setpaths.py** will be different for each user, and for each user will be different from PC to HPC.
 To avoid having git track changes to all of our filepaths, a template **setpaths.py.template** is included in this git repo.

-## Current setpaths.py for some systems
-For the current setpaths.py with path definitions for atmos, Henry2, and others, see **Current sample setpaths.py** on [How to use VisIt](https://sites.google.com/ncsu.edu/lllowe/ord/visit/visit-faq).

 ## Modify your own setpaths.py
 Copy the template and modify **setpaths.py**.
 The file **setpaths.py** is listed in the **.gitignore** and it will not be tracked or overwritten with new pulls.
 ```